ga-curriculum/seb-pre-work-introduction-to-html/README.md

 <h1 class="slide-header">Knowledge Check</h1>

 Take a look at the HTML below.
 Which of the following statements about its hierarchy are **true**?
-Select all that apply

 ```html
 <body>